jongoose1/rsa/README.md

 You can use these together to edit an encrypted file without ever writing the plaintext to disk:
 `decrypt ciphertext_file keypair_file | sed 's/find/replace/' | encrypt -s new_ciphertext_file -kp keypair_file`
-Note the difference between ciphertext_file and new_ciphertext_file.
+Note the difference between `ciphertext_file` and `new_ciphertext_file`.
 You cannot directly overwrite the ciphertext file as it is being read by decrypt.
 Doing so will corrupt your ciphertext beyond recovery.
 D:

 Decrypting takes a very long time.
 I do not recommend using this program for large files.